yahvya/yahvya/README.md

 - C <3 with Cmake, Raylib, SDL, Arduino coding
 - C++ with Cmake, Raylib
-- PHP with Symfony , Laravel and PhpUnit
+- PHP with nothing <3, but also with Symfony , Laravel
 - Javascript and Typescript with VueJs, ReactJs, AdonisJs, Puppeteer, NestJS and JestJs
 - Dart with flutter
 - Python with FastApi ...
-- Java / Kotlin with Sprint boot, Compose multiplatform, Jetpack compose, JavaFx and JUnit ...
+- Java / Kotlin with Sprint boot, Compose multiplatform, Jetpack compose, JavaFx ...

 ### Environment